More About Earthmoving Equipment

 Engine hours refer to the length of time the engine of a piece of equipment has been running.
 This metric measures when predictive or preventative maintenance needs to occur, similar to the mileage on a personal vehicle.
 Just as a car will need a tire rotation about every 5,000 miles, your equipment will need to undergo maintenance procedures at certain engine hour milestones.
 Keeping track of engine hours is vital to keeping your machinery in good working order and keeping your crew safe.

-The end of an excavator's arm is secured with the bucket or other attachment (breaker, auger, grapple, hydraulic hammer, etc.).
+The end of an excavator's arm is secured with the bucket or other attachment (breaker, auger, hydraulic hammer, etc.).
 The operator can control how the boom, arm and bucket move with two joysticks.
 Each of these excavator components serves its own function.

 Horsepower and torque are different ways of rating the effectiveness with which an engine accelerates.
 Horsepower measures the amount of power transferred from a machine's engine to the ground, whether by wheels or tracks.
 Torque, on the other hand, is a measure of the rotational force of your machinery engine at the crankshaft.
 In general, torque is more critical for towing and moving heavy machinery, while horsepower is more important for hitting and maintaining high speeds.